My Counselling Approach

 Like most other counsellors in Britain, I was trained as a person-centred counsellor, and despite teaching mindfulness and having an interest in other approaches, I still firmly believe that person-centred counselling is the most effective.

 The person-centred philosophy is that all human beings are essentially trying to get on with their lives as best as they can, and move forward in a positive way, a bit like a plant naturally moves towards the sun.
 However, for some people life's events have such a detrimental affect on them that they go off track and despite their best efforts get stuck in self-defeating patterns of behaviour.
-What is really needed though is some kindness to yourself, and acceptance that we are human and to just "go with the flow".
+To change this isn't easy but the first thing that needs to happen is to start to notice, acknowledge and accept that things aren't ok , try to be kind to yourself and treat yourself as you would a friend or fellow human being.

 Being kind to ourselves is harder than it sounds because once we've started to behave in a way we don't find acceptable, we may become ashamed , evasive and defensive which may affect relationships with family, friends and those closest to us.
 Hiding or denying our true feelings and ignoring our needs makes us tense, insecure and afraid.
 This is exhausting and can rob us of the pleasures of life, make us feel like running away, and generally unhappy and dissatisfied.
 This may finally result in panic, depression, anxiety or all three.
 Its then that we often seek help